 4. Nextcloud – The best cloud storage for self-hosting

-Nextcloud is different than the other services we’ve covered so far.
+Nextcloud is different than the other services we’re recommending.

-Nextcloud is also designed to allow you to store your data on your own secure servers.
-By hosting on your own servers, you can ensure that outsiders can’t get at your data while still having complete access to it inside the firewall.
+Nextcloud is designed to allow you to store your data on your own secure servers, or on third-party servers.
+By hosting on your own servers, you can keep all your data safe inside the corporate firewall.
+By syncing to third-party servers, you can get up and running quickly while letting someone else handle the maintenance of your data servers.

-One example of the benefits this approach can bring is Nextcloud Hub.
-This allows you (and your team) to:
+Nextcloud is also very versatile and expandable.
+One example of this is Nextcloud Hub.
+The hub allows you (and your team) to:

 Share and collaborate on documents, send and receive email, manage your calendar and have video chats without data leaks